Strain-driven phonon topological phase transition impedes thermal transport in titanium monoxide: Abstract

 \section{Abstract}

-Recently, topological phonon states in crystalline materials have attracted significant research interests due to their importance for many fundamental physical phenomena.
-However, their implication on phonon thermal transport remains largely unexplored.
-Here, we use both rigorous density functional theory calculations and symmetry analyses to find, surprisingly, that the strain-driven topological phonon phase transition in hexagonal TiO can severely diminish its lattice thermal conductivity ($\kappa_L$), with a 78$\%$ reduction in $\kappa_L$ at room temperature.
-This significant suppression of $\kappa_L$ is found to be a consequence of increased phonon scattering rates, originating largely from the enlarged three-phonon scattering phase space of heat-carrying acoustic phonons.
-This is enabled by the breaking of symmetry protected degeneracy of phonon branches, which makes phonon-phonon scattering selection rules easier to satisfy.
-Our work provides direct evidence for the importance of band topology of phonons in tuning thermal conductivity of topological materials, and also offers a promising route towards controlling solid-state heat transport.
+Topological phonon states in crystalline materials have attracted significant research interests due to their importance for fundamental physical phenomena, yet their implication on phonon thermal transport remains largely unexplored.
+Here, we use rigorous density functional theory calculations and symmetry analyses to explore topological phonon phase transitions under uniaxial strains and their tuning effects on thermal transport in titanium monoxide (TiO).
+Our calculation shows that application of 10$\%$ tension significantly diminishes lattice thermal conductivity of TiO by 77$\%$ and 66$\%$ along the $a$ and $c$ axes, respectively, at room temperature.
+This suppression is found to result largely from the breaking of symmetry protected degeneracy of acoustic branches, which induces a substantial enhancement of phonon scattering phase space due to the easier fulfillment of scattering selection rules.
+Our study provides evidence for the importance of phononic band topology in modulating thermal conductivity and offers a promising route towards controlling solid-state heat transport.